Second Republic of Uganda: Radio

-The equipment of Radio Uganda was badly maintained, which required the staff of Radio Uganda to exert themselves to the upmost to keep the station broadcasting in spite of frequent breakdowns.
+The equipment of Radio Uganda was badly maintained, which required the staff of Radio Uganda to exert themselves to the utmost to keep the station broadcasting in spite of frequent breakdowns.
 Working on the station could be dangerous as anyone who failed to keep the station operating while Amin was speaking on the radio could face dire consequences, requiring the radio engineers to write letters to the Ministry of Information stating they were not trying to sabotage the broadcasting of Amin's speeches.
 As the 1970s went on and the Ugandan economy collapsed, it become more difficult to obtain the spare parts from abroad, which made it increasing difficult to keep Radio Uganda broadcasting.
 A report from the Director of Broadcasting in 1978 stated it was "demoralizing" for the journalists and radio engineers to keep the station operating in the face of the shortage of spare parts from abroad.

 Terror

 Karume Falls are open 24 hours [i.e. for disposal of bodies].

 — — An unnamed embassy official makes a cynical remark about state violence during Amin's regime.

 Another near-obsession for Amin was the threat of a counter-attack by former president Obote.
 Shortly after the expulsion of Asians in 1972, Obote did launch such an attempt across the Tanzanian border into south-western Uganda.
 His small army contingent in twenty-seven trucks set out to capture the southern Ugandan military post at Masaka but instead settled down to await a general uprising against Amin, which did not occur.
 A planned seizure of the airport at Entebbe by soldiers in an allegedly hijacked East African Airways passenger aircraft was aborted when Obote's pilot blew out the aircraft's tires and it remained in Tanzania.
 Amin was able to mobilize his more reliable Malire Mechanical Regiment and expel the invaders.